matrix-org/matrix-spec-proposals/proposals/2134-identity-hash-lookup.md

 implementation, and should return a `403 M_FORBIDDEN` error if so.

-If an identity server is too old and a HTTP 400 or 404 is received when accessing the `v2` endpoint, they should fallback to the `v1` endpoint instead.
-However, clients should be aware that plain-text 3PIDs are required for the `v1` endpoint, and SHOULD ask for user consent to send 3PIDs in plain-text, and be clear about where they are being sent to.
+If an identity server is too old and a HTTP 400 or 404 is received when accessing the `v2` endpoint, clients should fallback to the `v1` endpoint instead.
+However, clients should be aware that plain-text 3PIDs are required for the `v1` endpoints, and are strongly encouraged to warn the user of this.

 ## Tradeoffs